Lori Loughlin & Felicity Huffman Looking At Jail Time, Feds Want To ‘Make An Example’ Of Them

 That being said, it doesn’t look like either Huffman or Loughlin are in for an easy time.
 Speaking to People, an anonymous source has detailed that federal prosecutors are gunning for both actresses.

 “They want to send a clear message, and that message includes jail time,” the insider says.
-“Prosecutors know this is a high profile case and they want to make an example of the defendants.”
+“Prosecutors know this is a high-profile case and they want to make an example of the defendants.”

 “[The prosecutors] are saying that the only way anyone’s going to escape jail time is if they go to trial and are found not guilty.
 But they’re saying the they have such meticulous evidence that it would be foolish to take that risk.”